Making a Basic Obby

-Now that you know what an obby is, you can create your own!
+Now that you know what an obby is, it’s time to create your own!

-- First, click the (×) in the Obby tab (or File → Close) to exit out of the template.
-Don’t worry about saving any changes if you’re asked.
+- First, click the in the Obby tab (or File → Close) to exit out of the template.
+Don’t worry about saving any changes if you’re prompted.

-- Now, start with a new project file.
-Single-click the Baseplate template:
+- Now, start with a new project file by clicking the Baseplate template.

 Delete the Baseplate

-We’ll need a completely empty world to start building the obby, so let’s delete the baseplate.
+We’ll need a completely empty world to start building the obby, so you’ll need to delete the baseplate.

-- Click the small arrow next to Workspace in the Explorer window.
-This will expand the Workspace tree.
+- Click the small arrow next to Workspace in the Explorer window to expand the tree.